italiangrid/voms-api-java/README.md

 </dependency>
 ```

-An example of how using the new API is reported below.
-First, a VOMS proxy is loaded, then its attributes are validated.

-Old approach:
+With the API v.
+2.0.9 the following approach would be used to validate a VOMS AC:

 ```java
 /* Old API packages */